rcarmo/docker-plex-armhf/README.md

 ## Requirements

-* An `armhf` machine like the Raspberry Pi 2/3 or an ODROID development board
+* An `armhf` machine like the Raspberry Pi 2/3 or an ODROID development board.
 * A Linux distribution that can run Docker (like Ubuntu 16.04.2, which is what I use) with a kernel that supports the `macvlan` network type.

 ## PlexConnect Setup on Apple TV 3 (up to 7.2.2, at least)